skilesare/immortality/achieving_supersociety/as-desired.md

 Education is one of the most underpaid careers in the modern world.
 It is truly a shame and teachers are never compensated for the production they give to the world.
 I propose that for each year that goes by, a 'cohort fund' is created.
 Each student is allocated a set of prefs and the cohort fund gains that number of prefs in the student.
 Teachers also earn prefs in the cohort fund.
 As a result, the long term earning potential of teachers is drastically improved.
 As students enter the workforce, their demurrage payments will begin accumulating in the cohort fund and pass through to all the teachers that helped teach them.

+I understand that this may have some significan and ugly side effect such as teachers only wanting to teach in wealthy areas and successful students.
+There may be ways to correct these imbalances, perhaps by making the cohort pools statewide.

 ## Statutory Theft

 Prefs can not be traded on the open market.
 Any entity or citizen that schemes to try to lay a claim on the value of prefs or to future revenue from prefs will be guilty of Statutory Theft.
 In a sense, the collected prefs become a part of a person and cannot be sold and no other entity can have dominion over them.
+In the same way that one cannot sell themselves into slavery, they cannont sell their prefs or the rights to the benifits of those prefs.

-## Modified Bankrupcy
+## Modified Bankruptcy

-Bankruptcy will change slightly.
+Bankruptcy will change slightly for citizens.
 All existing capital can be wiped out from an account, but past a certain date, the 'clear out date', the creditors can lay no more claim on new income.
-The creditors can also not take the right to future pref payments.
+The creditors can also not take the right to future pref payments earned in the future.
+Their payback must come from prefs earned before the bankruptcy date.

+Corporate Bankruptcy will be very different.
+Bankrupt companies or companies that just go 'out of business' can have the blockchain folded over them in such a way that the prefs they own will be passed on to the entities that own prefs in them in proportion to the percentage of pref ownership.

 ## End of Life

 A percentage of prefs will expire when a citizen or entity ceases to exist.
 This will refresh the pool of prefs for younger generations.
 Some prefs may be inherited, but this should be tightly restricted.

 ## Inflation controls

 A CPI authority will be in charge of regulating inflation by recommending adjustments to the Demurrage, Retaining, Issuance, and Pass Through Rates.
 This authority will actually go out and buy a basket of goods in a broad set of geographic locations.
 This will determine the inflation rate.
 This number will strive to be as close to 0 as possible.

 ## What regulations?

 Out side of these bounds, commerce and markets will operate much as they do now free of over-regulation.

 The nice thing about this system is that the 'software' takes care of most of this without oversight and intervention.
 Citizens have access to the blockchain and can self regulate.

 This 'dream state' is not easily achieved due to a number of assumptions that we will discuss in the next chapter.